-The ε^H , ε^C , and Λ values associated with aerobic CH4 oxidation in seawater column above hydrothermally active areas determined herein are useful for understanding marine CH4 dynamics.
-The δD{CH4} values of seafloor hydrothermal vent fluids and hydrocarbon seep fluids are expected to be -130‰ and -180‰, respectively [Whiticar, 1986; Okumura et al., 2016].
+The ε^H , ε^C , and Λ values associated with aerobic CH4 oxidation in seawater above hydrothermally active areas are useful for understanding marine CH4 dynamics.
+The δD{CH4} values of seafloor hydrothermal vent fluids and hydrocarbon seep fluids are expected to be -130% and -180%, respectively [Whiticar, 1986; Okumura et al., 2016].
 As such, observations of the δD{CH4} values in the water column above the geofluid sites, combined with the ε^H value of 49.4±5.0, enables us to estimate how CH4 oxidation has progressed through the equation (2).
 The estimation of the fraction as well as the $\delta^{13}C{CH4}$ values of vent plumes further allow us to estimate the $\delta^{13}C{CH4}$ value of the endmember effluent CH4.
 The estimated $\delta^{13}C{CH4}$ value of the endmember geofluid denotes the origin of CH4 there, allowing 'sneak peeks' of the ongoing subseafloor process.

 Our approach to determine isotope fractionation factors in seawater column environment by high-resolution hydrothermal plume sampling can be applied not only to conventional carbon and hydrogen isotope ratios of CH4, but also 'clumped' isotope composition of CH4 [Ono et al., 2021].
 The same approach at Hatoma Knoll is also applicable to determining isotope fractionation factors for ammonium oxidation in marine environment because of the decreases of NH4/Mn ratios (Figure 6) and significant appearance of the ammonium-oxidizing archaeal family Nitrosopumilaceae (Figure 5).
-If the sulfur isotope fractionations associated with aerobic sulfide oxidation are interested, the same approach at ANA site would be appropriate because of microbial community composition occupied by sulfur-oxidizing members (Figure 5).
+If the focus was on sulfur isotope fractionation of aerobic sulfide oxidation, then the same approach at the ANA site would be appropriate because sulfur-oxidizing microbes dominated the microbial community (Fig. 5).
 Drastic changes in N2O and H2 concentrations in plumes at the Izena Cauldron [Kawagucci et al., 2010] also allow us to determine the isotope fractionation factors associated with their metabolisms in water column by the same approach.
 These are foci in future studies.